-Bonnie Hammer was named Chairman, NBCUniversal Content Studios in 2019.
-In this role, Hammer helms the company’s award-winning television studios – Universal Television and Universal Content Productions.
-She reports to Steve Burke, CEO, NBCUniversal.
+Bonnie Hammer was named Chairman, NBCUniversal Content Studios, in 2019.
+In this role, she helms the company’s award-winning powerhouse television studios – Universal Television, Universal Content Productions (UCP) and NBCUniversal International Studios.

-Previously, Hammer was Chairman, Direct-to-Consumer and Digital Enterprises, where she built the brand and initial content slate for Peacock, NBCUniversal’s upcoming streaming service.
-Before that, Hammer was Chairman, NBCUniversal Cable Entertainment where she had executive oversight of leading cable brands USA Network, SYFY, Bravo, Oxygen, E!
+Previously, Hammer was Chairman, Direct-to-Consumer and Digital Enterprises, where she built the brand identity and greenlit the initial content slate for Peacock, NBCU’s upcoming streaming service.
+She moved to Peacock after serving as Chairman, NBCUniversal Cable Entertainment, where she had executive oversight of leading cable brands USA Network, SYFY, Bravo, Oxygen, E!
 Entertainment and Universal Kids.
-She also oversaw two Hollywood studios, Universal Cable Productions and Wilshire Studios, as well as the digital business Bluprint.

-Hammer has been named the “Most Powerful Woman in Entertainment” by The Hollywood Reporter and is featured annually on its “Power 100” list.
-She is also regularly included among Fortune’s “50 Most Powerful Women,” Forbes’ list of “The World's 100 Most Powerful Women” and Vanity Fair's annual “New Establishment” list.
+Hammer has been named the 2019 “Executive of the Year” by The Hollywood Reporter.
+She is also consistently included on The Hollywood Reporter’s “Power 100” list and was named “Most Powerful Woman in Entertainment” by the publication.
+Hammer is regularly included on Fortune’s “50 Most Powerful Women” list, Forbes’ list of “The World's 100 Most Powerful Women” and Vanity Fair's annual “New Establishment” list.

-Hammer serves on the Board of Directors of eBay and IAC/InteractiveCorp.
+Hammer serves on the Board of Directors of eBay, AFI and IAC/InteractiveCorp.
 She also sits on the Board of Governors for the MPTF Foundation and serves on the strategic planning committee for Boston University’s College of Communication.

-As a photographer, Hammer has had her work displayed in several galleries and published in Time magazine, The Boston Globe, the Boston Herald, The Los Angeles Times, and various Houghton-Mifflin and Little Brown Books.
+As a photographer, Hammer has had her work displayed in several galleries and in leading publications such as Time magazine and The Boston Globe.

 Hammer holds a bachelor's degree in communications and a master’s degree in media and new technology from Boston University.
 She also received an honorary Doctorate of Humane Letters upon delivering the commencement address to Boston University’s graduating class of 2017.